latilongitude/GNSS_FootballTactical/README.md

 Dataset A
 ---------------------------------------------------------
-An examplar dataset of raw GNSS positional data, comprises columns of timestamp (Unix timestamp), latitude and longitude coordinates of a player during the SSG.
+An examplar dataset of raw GNSS positional data, comprises columns of timestamp (Unix timestamp), latitude and longitude coordinates of each player during the SSG.
 For the reason of anonymity, these latitude and longitude coordinates have been modified, which doesn not influence ...?

 Dataset B